chiefbiiko/bwt/spec.md

 exp timestamps, the kid, and the nonce as defined in [Header Serialization](#header-serialization)

++ obtain the JSON body by serializing the body according to [🔮](🔮)

-+ obtain the plaintext by serializing the body JSON object to its binary representation assuming UTF-8 encoding
++ obtain the plaintext by serializing the JSON body to its binary representation assuming UTF-8 encoding

 + obtain the ciphertext and signature by applying XChaCha20-Poly1305 with the shared key, nonce, plaintext, and aad

++ zero out the plaintext memory

 + obtain the token by concatenating the URL-safe base64 representations of the aad, ciphertext, and signature, in this order, with a dot